 Google Accelerated Science

-Our mission is to increase the rate of scientific discovery with Google technologies, including machine learning, iterative prediction/experimentation in large combinatorial spaces, and large scale analysis and computation.
+Our mission is to produce breakthroughs in the natural sciences by applying Google technologies, including machine learning, iterative prediction/experimentation in large combinatorial spaces, and large scale analysis and computation.
 We believe these will enable more effective high throughput research in many domains.

 Using Google's unique expertise, technology and scale, we collaborate with world-class institutions on challenges with large scientific and humanitarian benefit, working closely with leading scientists who have deep domain expertise and proven experimental infrastructure.